-Lo mein’s ingredients include Chinese egg noodles, vegetables, meat, and seasonings such as peppers, minced garlic, and spring onions.
-The sauce used for lo mein is made from soy sauce and oyster sauce.
+Lo mein’s main ingredient is Chinese noodles, but you can make this dish with leftover pasta as well.
+Then, mix the noodles with vegetables, meat, and seasonings such as peppers, minced garlic, and spring onions.
+The sauce used for lo mein is soy sauce and oyster sauce.

 A bowl of lo mein is made by boiling the noodles, meat, and vegetables individually, then mixing them together and stirring them with the sauce.
 Its unique sweet and savory taste makes many people fall in love with it.